ITfoxtec/FoxIDs/docs/app-reg-oidc.md

 How to guides:

-- Connect two Foxids tracks in the same or different tenants with [OpenID connect](howto-oidc-foxids.md)
+- Connect two Foxids environments in the same or different tenants with [OpenID Connect](howto-oidc-foxids.md)

 > It is recommended to use OpenID Connect Authorization Code flow with PKCE, because it is considered a secure flow.